Rethinking Mean Square Error: Information, Generalized Estimation, and the James-Stein Paradox: Conclusion

 \section{Conclusion}

-For over six decades, the James-Stein estimator has stood as a challenge to classical statistical theory, appearing to demonstrate that we can systematically improve upon maximum likelihood by shrinking estimates toward arbitrary points.
+For over six decades, the James--Stein estimator has stood as a challenge to classical statistical theory, appearing to demonstrate that we can systematically improve upon maximum likelihood by shrinking estimates toward arbitrary points.
 This result has influenced countless applications, from empirical Bayes methods to regularization in high-dimensional statistics.
-See, for example \citet{EfronMorris1973} and \citet{Tibshirani1996}.
+See, for example, \citet{EfronMorris1973} and \citet{Tibshirani1996}.
 Our analysis suggests these applications might benefit from reconsideration: what appears as improvement through the lens of MSE may involve trade-offs that become apparent only when viewed through the broader framework of information and generalized estimation.

-Tests based on James-Stein estimates can reject null hypotheses with less confidence than the significance level would suggest.
-Individual samples that would lead to clear conclusions under maximum likelihood can produce contradictory results under James-Stein.
-These are not minor technical issues but fundamental failures that no amount of MSE reduction can justify.

-The framework introduced in \citet{Vos2024_2022} and extended by \citet{VosWu2025} provides both a diagnosis and a solution.
+The framework introduced in \citet{Vos2024_2022} and extended by \citet{VosWu2025} and \citet{Vos2025geometry} provides both a diagnosis and a solution.
 The diagnosis: MSE fails because it is defined to assess point estimators.
-Estimation, as \citeauthor{cox_theoretical_2000}(2000, p.
-250) note, is more than this.
-MKL and risks based on other loss functions fail for the same reason.
+Estimation, as \citet[p.~250]{cox_theoretical_2000} note, is more than this.
+MKL and risks based on other loss functions fail for the same reason (Lemma \ref{lem:pointwise}).
 The solution: use generalized estimators to capture aspects of estimation that are lacking in point estimators and use $\Lambda$-information to assess these estimators.
-When we make this shift, maximum likelihood emerges as fully efficient---achieving the Fisher information bound at every distribution.
+The maximum likelihood estimator, viewed as a point estimate, is then replaced by its associated generalized estimator---in the exponential family setting of the James--Stein problem, the full-data score.
+So viewed, it attains the Fisher information bound at every distribution.

-This paper has aimed to make these technical insights accessible to the broader statistical community.
-While \citet{VosWu2025} develops the mathematical framework of $\Lambda$-information and generalized estimators in detail, our focus here has been on demonstrating why such a framework is necessary.
-The James-Stein phenomenon---that an estimator can dominate in MSE while failing in practice---is not an isolated curiosity but a symptom of deeper issues with how we should understand and evaluate statistical procedures.

 Two centuries of statistical theory based on maximum likelihood need not be rethought.
 When we assess estimators beyond the numerical value provided by their point estimate, the classical theory's wisdom becomes apparent once again.
-The James-Stein ``paradox'' dissolves when we stop using the wrong measuring stick.
+The James--Stein ``paradox'' dissolves when we stop using the wrong measuring stick.